turbulent/lorco/README.md

 # Lorco

-Lorco is a cli tool which extract colors from a sketch file and outputs color variable files in many common formats including Sass, Less, CSS, JSON, JavaScript
+Lorco is a CLI tool which extract colors from a Sketch Library file to variables in many formats including Sass, Less, CSS, JSON, JavaScript.

 ## Basic Usage